 Here we are, four years from the first time we talked about this studio-wide challenge, and every teacher around the world has suddenly been thrown into online teaching like we never expected.

-So, today, let’s talk about a few different ways we can adapt this challenge to our online lessons including the pros and cons of each format!
+So, today, let’s talk about three different ways we can adapt this challenge to online lessons including the pros and cons of each format!

 Option #1: Classroom Maestro